ywamsendai/ywamsendai-docs/docs/lifeinjapan/disaster.md

 In the case of your home being damaged, you may have to live in an evacuation centre.

-**Be aware of the location and route of your designated evacuation point.** For example, schools are usual evacuation centres.
-Please ask staff at your location for specifics.
+**Be aware of the location and route of your designated evacuation point.** For example, the evacuation points around Ayashi station are Hirose Middle School and Ayashi Primary School.

 ## Home